ouspg/CompSec/Lab1_Fuzzing/README.md

 Task #|Grade/Level|Description|
 -----|:---:|-----------|
-Task 1 | | Mutated test case generation with Radamsa Task 2 | 2 | Analyzing a C-program with AddressSanitizer, fuzztesting with AFL
-Task 3 | 3 | Creating your own small C-program and fuzztesting it
-Task 4 | 4 | Library fuzzing
+Task 1 | | Mutated test case generation with Radamsa Task 2 | 2 | Analyzing a C-program with AddressSanitizer, fuzz testing with AFL Task 3 | 3 | Creating your own small C-program and fuzz testing it Task 4 | 4 | Library fuzzing
 Task 5 | 5 | Contribute to an existing open-source project.
 Set up a fuzzer and report findings.

-Grade 1 can be acquired by doing lecture questionnaires from the corresponding lecture.
+Grade 1 can be acquired by doing mini exam for the corresponding week.
 </details>

 ---